How to use PrEP

 There are different ways to use PrEP depending on your circumstances and preference.

-If you have sex on a regular basis and you're comfortable with using PrEP every day, daily PrEP could be right for you.
+If you have sex on a regular basis or want 24 hour protection against HIV, daily PrEP could be right for you.
 Daily PrEP involves taking a PrEP pill once per day, every day for as long as you decide.
-Daily PrEP is suitable for both anal and vaginal or front hole sex.
+Daily PrEP is suitable for anal, and vaginal or front hole sex.

 If you have sex occasionally and you're able to plan your sexual encounters between two and 24 hours in advance, on-demand PrEP could be right for you.
-On-demand PrEP involves using PrEP for a shorter period of time when you decide you want to benefit from its protection.
+On-demand PrEP involves using PrEP for a shorter period of time when you decide you want to be protected.
 However, on-demand PrEP is only suitable for anal sex and doesn't provide suitable levels of protection for vaginal or front hole sex.

 Remember, using PrEP doesn't have to be forever.
 Talk to your doctor before stopping, restarting or changing the way you use PrEP to make sure it's right for you and your circumstances.